 I know everything that happened, everything.
 I can count each event off on my bony fingers.
-The track bouncing, the head bashing, watermelon splash.
+The truck bouncing, the head bashing, watermelon splash.
 But I can’t speak to police because who will believe my truth?

 I want to tell someone.
 Anyone.
 Maybe the church woman in a white frock and kitenge headscarf will listen.
-Perhaps the market man who likes to call me daughter, the one who sells second-hand rugs and carpets he gets from gikomba in Nairobi, will listen.
+Perhaps the market man who likes to call me daughter, the one who sells second-hand rugs and carpets he gets from Gikomba in Nairobi, will listen.

 ‘Mmbone.’
 A voice calls me to the sitting room where Mama is seated on the bamboo chair.
 She picks up a chicken bone and chews on it, sucking the marrow and drawing in her breath sharply.
 My stomach growls, an orchestra set to play by the sight of ugali and chicken before me.